resource-watch/slate/source/includes/api/_user_management.md

 ## Login (3rd party oauth)

-Besides its own email + password login mechanism, that you can interact with and build your own UI on top of, the RW API also provides authentication using 3rd party accounts, like Facebook, Twitter or Google.
-These 3 authentication mechanisms use [OAuth](https://en.wikipedia.org/wiki/OAuth) access delegation, meaning users can use their accounts on these platforms to access the RW API.
+Besides its own email + password login mechanism, that you can interact with and build your own UI on top of, the RW API also provides authentication using 3rd party accounts, like Facebook, Twitter, Apple or Google.
+These 4 authentication mechanisms use [OAuth](https://en.wikipedia.org/wiki/OAuth) access delegation, meaning users can use their accounts on these platforms to access the RW API.
 For each mechanism, users will be informed, when logging in, which data the RW API requires to provide this access.

 For each provider, there's a corresponding endpoint that starts the authentication flow.
 These endpoints simply redirect the user to the respective provider page, along with some data that allows the provider to contact the RW API when the login process is finished.
 You can forward users to these endpoints if, for example, you want to have your own login links on your UI.